mbeaseley/ccdesigns-components/readme.md

 ### Node Modules
 - Run `npm install my-component --save`
 - Put a script tag similar to this `<script src='node_modules/my-component/dist/mycomponent.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

-### In a stencil-starter app
-- Run `npm install my-component --save`
-- Add an import to the npm packages `import my-component;`
-- Then you can use the element anywhere in your template, JSX, html etc